Islandora/documentation/docs/concepts/derivatives.md

 ## Derivative Models

-There are two schemes you can use for derivatives.
-In the standard model, each derivative is a new Media entity linked to the original's parent node.
+There are two schemes you can use for derivatives:

+- In the __standard model__, each derivative is a new Media entity linked to the original's parent node.
 The "Media Use" field is used to distinguish the roles that the various files and media have (Thumbnail, Service File, etc.).
-In the multi-file media model, derivatives are added to additional file fields on the original file's Media entity.
+- In the __multi-file media model__, derivatives are added to additional file fields on the original file's Media entity (see [Multi-File Media](../user-documentation/media.md#multi-file-media)).

 ## Derivatives are Actions in Drupal